Hot Fudge Pie

 For the filling:

 - 8 ounces bittersweet chocolate, chopped

 - Whisk together the flour, sugar, and salt in a large bowl.
 Add the butter and mix with a pastry blender or a fork until the mixture resembles coarse meal and the butter is the size of small peas.

 - Add 1 tablespoon of water and continue mixing.
 Add more water as needed, 1 tablespoon at a time, until a dough forms.

 - Wrap the dough tightly in plastic wrap.
 Refrigerate for at least 2 hours.

-- Lightly flour work surface.
-Roll out dough into a circle about 1/8-inch thick.
+- Lightly flour your work surface.
+Roll out the dough into a circle about 1/8-inch thick.

 - Transfer the dough to a lightly greased 9-inch pie plate.
 Trim any excess dough from the edges.
 Crimp edges as desired.